Hgoatly/Discover-Skane/readme.md

 ## Site Owner's Goals:

 Discover Skåne is a tourist site showcasing the different types of holidays available in the county of Skåne, in Southern Sweden.
+It is primarily an informative website.
 The site has two main objectives.

 1. To provide information about the types of holiday activites available in Skåne for people who have already booked holidays there.